The Program: 6 Pieces of the Overshopping Puzzle

 The 12 month program is organised into 12 distinct themes.
 Why?
 Our philosophy is there are many reasons why women overshop or don’t shop well – there is no single reason why women have a problem with shopping.
 So, My Year Without Clothes Shopping is designed to address the multiple and various reasons why women don’t have as healthy a relationship to shopping as they could have.

-The reasons women don’t shop well or overshop can be likened to a jigsaw puzzle.
+The reasons women overshop or don’t shop well can be likened to a jigsaw puzzle.
 The key pieces to this puzzle include:

 • There are emotional and psychological issues at play.
 There is an emotional thread that runs through shopping for many women, and these issues drive shopping behaviour in a way that is sometimes unconscious.
 Our program addresses these issues specifically in Months 4 and 8.